 We often talk about skincare as a series of chemical reactions on the surface of the skin.
 We discuss pH levels, active ingredients, and molecular weights, but there is a silent engine behind every glowing complexion: The Self Care Definition Psychology.
-The truth is that even the most advanced formula in the world cannot work if it stays inside the bottle.
-Understanding the behavioral science behind self-care is what transforms a random collection of products into a sustainable, life-changing ritual.

-1. The Neurobiology of the “Squeaky Clean” Habit
+The Neurobiology of the “Squeaky Clean” Habit

 To fight this, we can use the 2-Minute Rule: If a habit takes less than two minutes, you should do it immediately.
 By keeping your initial routine under two minutes, focusing only on cleansing and moisturizing, you bypass the brain’s natural resistance to new or difficult tasks.
-Once the neural pathway for washing your face is paved, adding a serum later feels effortless.

-2. Habit Stacking: Building a Skincare “Anchor”
+Building a Skincare “Anchor”

-One of the most powerful psychological tools for discipline is Habit Stacking, a concept popularized by researchers in behavioral science.
-Instead of trying to find a new time for skincare, you anchor it to a habit you already do without thinking.
+One of the most powerful psychological tools for consistency is Habit Stacking, a concept popularized by researchers in behavioral science.

 Practical Examples of Skincare Stacks